tapaco/tarasblog/myapp/content/pages/about.md

 socialImage: "/media/bathalf.jpeg"
 ---

-Roots in Ukrine, born in London, bred in Buckinghamshire.
+Roots in Ukraine, born in London, bred in Buckinghamshire.

 After studying Economics and Econometrics at University of Bristol, I'm now supporting startups in their cloud journeys at Amazon Web Services.